- Purpose and Applicability

 Approvable methods for obtaining electronic signatures

-There are many electronic alternatives to a handwritten signature, including: electronic signatures through e-signature providers such as DocuSign or REDCap, digital signatures, computer-readable ID cards, biometrics, or username and password combinations.
+There are many electronic alternatives to a handwritten signature, including: electronic signatures using tools such as DocuSign or REDCap; digital signatures; computer-readable ID cards; biometrics; or username and password combinations.
+Watch HSD’s tutorial, Electronic Consent: What You Need to Know for an overview.

 There are two electronic signature tools that have been vetted by the UW and its legal counsel as meeting the federal and Washington State definitions of a “legally valid” electronic signature.
-Review the GUIDANCE Electronic Consent Signatures for more information on how to use these tools.
+Review the instructions for using UW E-Signature Tools for more information.

 - UW ITHS REDCap is a tool provided and supported by the UW Institute of Translational Health Sciences (ITHS).